 Men compete in baseball, basketball, heavyweight and lightweight crew, cross country, fencing, football, golf, hockey, lacrosse, soccer, sprint football, squash, swimming and diving, tennis, indoor and outdoor track and field, volleyball, water polo, and wrestling.
 Women’s sports include basketball, open and lightweight crew, cross country, fencing, field hockey, golf, hockey, lacrosse, soccer, softball, squash, swimming and diving, tennis, indoor and outdoor track and field, volleyball, and water polo.
 Also, there are approximately 35 men’s, women’s and coed club teams.

 Princeton Stadium, which seats 27,800 spectators, is primarily the home of the Tiger football team, though it has also hosted varsity soccer and lacrosse and served as a practice venue for almost all varsity, club and intramural sports.
 Other facilities include the Roberts Stadium soccer complex; two large gymnasiums, an ice rink, indoor and outdoor tracks, more than 50 acres of playing fields, indoor and outdoor tennis courts, a crew course and boat house, an 18-hole golf course, and two swimming pools.
 One of these is the DeNunzio Pool, an Olympic-size facility with a 10-meter diving platform.
-In addition, there is the Class of 1952 Stadium, which houses Sherrerd Field, the home of Princeton lacrosse, and construction has begun on Bedford Field, which will be located adjacent to the Class of 1952 Stadium and be the new home for Princeton field hockey beginning in 2012.
+In addition, there is the Class of 1952 Stadium, which houses Sherrerd Field, the home of Princeton lacrosse, and Bedford Field, which is the new home for Princeton field hockey.

 Campus Recreation, situated in Dillon Gymnasium, offers the following programs: intramural and special events for competition among residential colleges, eating clubs and independent students, faculty, and staff members; sport club opportunities for those wishing to compete on student-run teams against other local and regional schools; an extensive instructional/group fitness program with more than 60 different classes in core areas such as fitness, wellness, dance, self-defense and spinning; and a facility that is home to four basketball courts, 15 squash courts, a six-lane pool, special rooms for dance, spinning, group fitness and martial arts, along with the Stephens Fitness Center, with more than 9,000 square feet of state-of-the-art fitness equipment.

-The Pace Center for Civic Engagement encourages and supports efforts by all members of the University community to identify and act on issues of public concern.
-The center is Princeton University’s central resource for civic engagement.
-It connects individuals and groups with opportunities to thoughtfully address civic problems and have an impact through civic action break trips, public service internships and fellowships, direct volunteer service, social entrepreneurship, student leadership positions, and a variety of other activities.
+The Pace Center for Civic Engagement aims to make civic engagement part of the Princeton student experience, and in so doing, supports the University’s informal motto, “in the nation’s service and in the service of all nations.”
+Acting as the hub of the University’s co-curricular service initiatives, the Pace Center supports more than 1,800 opportunities each year and more than 40 student groups.
+It connects individuals and groups with opportunities to thoughtfully address civic problems and have an impact through volunteer service, volunteer teaching and tutoring, civic action break trips, public service internships and fellowships, social entrepreneurship, student leadership positions and a variety of other activities.

 Many other civic engagement opportunities are available through individual student organizations, residential colleges and eating clubs.
 The Community-Based Learning Initiative (CBLI) provides opportunities for combining community involvement with academic work, and a number of departments and centers at the University examine the impact of public policy on real-life situations in communities around the world.
 Other organizations sponsor public service internships and fellowships for Princeton students and recent graduates.